alexellis/gumroad-custom-workflow/README.md

 Why not?
 * Send new customers an email using SES or Sendgrid
 * Tweet a message to say thanks
-* Customise the message into the Slack channel
+* Customise the message into the Discord channel
-* Send them an automated invite to your Slack community
+* Send them an automated invite to your Discord community
 * [Flash an LED on your Raspberry Pi](https://levelup.gitconnected.com/add-a-status-led-to-your-raspberry-pi-d3718846d66b)

 See the code for the [gumroad-pings](https://github.com/alexellis/gumroad-sales-forwarder/tree/main/gumroad-pings) function

-Feel free to customise the code, or reach out on [OpenFaaS Slack](https://slack.openfaas.io/)

 ### Conditional emails